natinium/social-api/README.md

 # Django Project Setup

 ## Overview
-This is a basic setup for a Django project with a Git repository, and an initial app structure.
+This is a basic setup for a social media api Django project with a Git repository, and an initial app structure.
 Follow the steps below to get started.

 ## Requirements
-- Python 3.x
+- Python 3.10
 - pip
 - virtualenv (recommended for managing dependencies)